near/nearcore/docs/practices/testing/README.md

 To run such tests locally run `cargo nextest run --all`.
 It requires nextest harness which can be installed by running `cargo install cargo-nextest` first.

-2. **Expensive tests**: This includes all the fuzzy tests that run many iterations, as well as tests that spin up multiple nodes and run them until they reach a certain condition.
+2. **Expensive tests:** This includes all the fuzzy tests that run many iterations, as well as tests that spin up multiple nodes and run them until they reach a certain condition.
 Such tests are decorated with `#[cfg(feature="expensive-tests")]`.
 It is not trivial to enable features